-- the screenwriter's screen language Telling the Story in Pictures a general . introduction to all the different kinds of writing that will be covered in the course - features, TV, radio, theatre, animation, games, etc. - writing treatments, form and structure, feature film early development, different genres, adaptation, research-based factual writing, etc. - the Screenplay as a blueprint for production - developing ideas with directors and producers - Animation 1 exercise with animation directors
+- the screenwriter's screen language Telling the Story in Pictures a general introduction to all the different kinds of writing that will be covered in the course features, TV, radio, theatre, animation, games, etc. writing treatments, form and structure, feature film early development, different genres, adaptation, research-based factual writing, etc. - the Screenplay as a blueprint for production - developing ideas with directors and producers - Animation 1 exercise with animation directors

-MA in Screenwriting Commencing January 2022 Developing and writing a short script
+Developing and writing a short script

-- developing ideas with Fiction Directors for First Year Films - 'Beyond Time' writing a short script for fiction directors to shoot - writing for radio workshop and collaboration with sound - Understanding a TV bible - writing an original format for TV series with Producing - theatre developing a short play and practising the essential difference between writing for stage and screen - further development of feature film projects
+- developing ideas with Fiction Directors for First Year Films - Beyond Time' writing a short script for fiction directors to shoot - writing for radio workshop and collaboration with sound - Understanding a TV bible - writing an original format for TV series with Producing - theatre developing a short play and practising the essential difference between writing for stage and screen - further development of feature film projects

-- courtroom exercise in collaboration with documentary directors visiting a courtroom as the inspiration for a treatment for a film or TV show - completing the short play which will then be rehearsed with a professional theatre director and performed at a theatre with a small cast of professional actors - developing an original feature project to treatment stage or beyond - 'Movie in a Month' writing a full-length feature film script - originating and developing a dramatic monologue for TV which reveals a story - games design multi departmental collaboration on a short sequence - grad animation development - Digi fiction Development
+- completing the short play which will then be rehearsed with a professional theatre director and performed at a theatre with a small cast of professional actors - 'Movie in a Month' writing a full-length feature film script - originating and developing a dramatic monologue for TV which reveals a story - games design multi departmental collaboration on a short sequence - grad animation development - Digi fiction Development